How to Link JBL Speakers Together – PartyBoost and Connect+

 - Press the PartyBoost or Connect button on the primary speaker, then press the same button on the secondary speaker within 60 seconds.

-- The speakers must be within 30 feet of each other for a reliable Bluetooth link.
-Walls reduce that effective range.
+- The speakers should stay within standard Bluetooth range of each other, and walls reduce that effective range.

 - To unlink speakers, press and hold both volume buttons simultaneously on the primary speaker until all lights flash red and white.